Chapters

 Commercial Stock Movements

-Preliminary July 2024 data for total OECD commercial oil stocks shows a draw of 11.7 mb, m-o-m, to stand at 2,815 mb.
-This is about 154 mb below the 2015–2019 average.
-Within components, crude and product stocks fell by 5.1 mb and 6.6 mb, respectively.
-OECD commercial crude stocks stood at 1,350 mb in July.
-This is 112 mb less than the 2015–2019 average.
-OECD total product stocks stood at 1,466 mb in July.
-This is 42 mb below the 2015–2019 average.
-In terms of days of forward cover, OECD commercial oil stocks fell by 0.1 days, m-o-m, to stand at 61.1 days in July.
-This is 1.4 days lower than the 2015–2019 average.
+Preliminary December 2024 data shows total OECD commercial oil stocks up by 4.3 mb, m-o-m.
+At 2,754 mb, they were 172.1 mb below the 2015–2019 average.
+Within the components, crude stocks went down by 0.8 mb, while products stocks rose by 5.1 mb, m-o-m.
+OECD commercial crude stocks stood at 1,307 mb, which is 120.7 mb less than the 2015–2019 average.
+OECD total product stocks stood at 1,447 mb, 51.4 mb below the 2015–2019 average.
+In terms of days of forward cover, OECD commercial stocks rose by 0.9 days, m-o-m, in December to stand at 61.3 days, which is 1.1 days lower than the 2015–2019 average.

 Balance of Supply and Demand